DSHydro/SnowML/README.md

 3. Open a terminal, `cd` to a directory where you model will run, and then type the command `mlfow ui` and press entire.
 4. Keep the termial alive, open a browser, and navigate to `localhost:5000` and press enter.
 This should direct to the MLflow enterface where all experiments and things live.

+## New Team mates

+### Task Directory
+Take a look at the task directory for ideas on where to take this project or interesting ideas to include in an academic poster.
+Sort the directory by completion status, type of project, and document your progress.